Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Model Architecture

+We adopt HumanOmni \cite{yang2025mseadapterlightweightpluginendowing} and VideoLLaMA2 \cite{damonlpsg2024videollama2} as expert oracles to handle high-uncertainty and difficult samples in the MSA task.
+HumanOmni serves as the core MLLM, whereas VideoLLaMA2 is leveraged for validating the generalization capability of our approach.
+In the following, we will elaborate on the specific deployment schemes and application scenarios in this study.

-We utilize HumanOmni \cite{yang2025mseadapterlightweightpluginendowing}, a 7-billion-parameter MLLM, as the expert oracle for handling difficult samples.
-The model’s output is formulated as: where \(\bm{U}_t, \bm{U}_a, \bm{U}_v\) denote the input features from text, audio, and visual modalities, respectively, and \(\hat{y}_l\) is the predicted sentiment score.
-To efficiently adapt HumanOmni to our task, we apply Low-Rank Adaptation (LoRA) \cite{hu2022lora}, which decomposes the weight update into low-rank matrices \(A \in \mathbb{R}^{d \times r}\) and \(B \in \mathbb{R}^{r \times d}\), with rank \(r\) much smaller than \(d\).
-The adapted weight matrix is given by \(W_{new} = W + AB\), where \(W\) is the original weight matrix and only \(A\) and \(B\) are trainable during fine-tuning.
-The MLLM then outputs a probability distribution over the possible sentiment classes, computed as: where \(\mathbf{p}_l\) represents the predicted probability vector, \(p_i\) is the probability of the \(i\)-th class, and \(n\) is the total number of sentiment classes.
+The applied HumanOmni and VideoLLaMA2 are both 7-billion-parameter MLLM.
+These models’ output are formulated as: where \(\bm{U}_t, \bm{U}_a, \bm{U}_v\) denote the input features from text, audio, and visual modalities, respectively. $\mathrm{logits}_l$ is the original probability for samples.
+Based on the obtained raw probability distribution, we can not only determine the label with the highest prediction likelihood for the corresponding sample, but also derive the probability vector from this distribution to further calculate the uncertainty of each sample: where $\hat{y}_l$ is the predicted sentiment score, $y_l$ is the scope of sentiment score, ${p}_l$ represents the predicted probability vector which is come from $\mathrm{logits}_l$, the definition of $\mathrm{logits}_l$ can be seen in Eq. \ref{eq:large_model_output}. \(p_i\) is the probability of the \(i\)-th class, and \(n\) is the total number of sentiment classes.
 We quantify uncertainty by calculating the entropy of this distribution:

 where \(u_l\) denotes the uncertainty score and \(H(\cdot)\) is the entropy function.
 Higher entropy corresponds to higher uncertainty, providing a principled confidence measure for the model's predictions.
 As output consists of multiple tokens, we average the uncertainties of all label-related output tokens to obtain the final uncertainty.
+The method for determining the uncertainty threshold is explicated in Subsection~\ref{subsec:uncertainty_threshold}.